 Among the various acid-base disorders, metabolic alkalosis is the most frequently occurring derangement in hospitalized patients, with an incidence of 51% in this group.
 Respiratory alkalosis is also commonly seen in the hospitalized patient population.
-Prevalence has shown to be 22.5 to 44.7% in large inpatient studies in the US.
+Prevalence has shown to be 22.5% to 44.7% in inpatient studies in the United States.
 An Italian study has shown a prevalence of 24% respiratory alkalosis at the time of admission.

 The incidence of mixed respiratory and metabolic alkalosis is estimated to be around 29%.

 There does not appear to be a significant gender distribution to alkalosis, except in the case of infantile pyloric stenosis, where there is an overwhelming male predominance noted.

 The body has a robust buffering system that acts to minimize pH change in the initial stages of acid-base derangements.
 When these buffering systems are overwhelmed, alkalosis may result.